kgateway-dev/kgateway/test/kubernetes/e2e/README.md

 ## TestSuite
 A [TestSuite](./framework.go) is the structure that manages tests running against a single Kubernetes Cluster.

-It's sole responsibility is to create [TestInstallations](#testinstallation).
+Its sole responsibility is to create [TestInstallations](#testinstallation).

 ## TestInstallation
 A [TestInstallation](./framework.go) is the structure that manages a group of tests that run against an installation of Gloo Gateway, within a Kubernetes Cluster.

-We try to define a single `TestInstallation` per file in a Suite.
+We try to define a single `TestInstallation` per file in a `TestSuite`.
 This way, it is easy to identify what behaviors are expected for that installation.

 ## Test
 A [Test](./framework.go) is the smallest unit in the framework.
 It assumes there is a Kubernetes Cluster running, with Gloo Gateway installed.
 It runs a series of actions against the cluster and asserts that the updated cluster behaves as expected.